YAMS CLI Reference¶

 yams get abcd1234... --verbose

-Show related documents via the knowledge graph for a given document (read-only).
+Show related documents, symbols, and source context from the knowledge graph (read-only).

 Synopsis: